Laila Ali

 Laila Amaria Ali (born December 30, 1977) is an American television personality and retired professional boxer who competed from 1999 to 2007.
 During her career, from which she retired undefeated, she held the WBC, WIBA, IWBF and IBA female super middleweight titles, and the IWBF light heavyweight title.
-Ali is widely regarded by many within the sport as one of the greatest female boxers of all time.
-She is the daughter of iconic boxer Muhammad Ali.
+Ali is widely regarded by many within the sport as one of the greatest female professional boxers of all time.
+She is the daughter of boxer Muhammad Ali.

 Early life

 Laila Amaria Ali was born December 30, 1977, in Miami Beach, Florida, the daughter of boxer Muhammad Ali and his third wife, Veronica Porché.
+Her parents divorced when she was nine years old.
 She was raised as a Muslim, but later left Islam despite her father's initial disapproval.
 Ali was a manicurist at age 16.
+Her turbulent childhood of arrests and abuse led to her to living in a group home for girls.
 She graduated from California's Santa Monica College with a business degree.
 She owned her own nail salon before she began boxing.
-According to Ali, her father opposed her decision to become a boxer due to his Muslim faith; in an interview she said "My father first of all, did not believe that women should be boxing.
+According to Ali, her father opposed her decision to become a boxer due to his Muslim faith; in an interview she said, "My father first of all, did not believe that women should be boxing.
 My father was Muslim, I'm not.
 He was a little bit of a male chauvinist in a way."